russmckendrick/records/content/albums/return-to-y-hup-the-world-of-ivor-cutler-14702777/index.md

 ---
 title: "Citizen Bravo, Raymond MacDonald And Friends - Return To Y'Hup The World Of Ivor Cutler"
-artist: "Citizen Bravo, Raymond MacDonald And Friends"
+artist_name: "Citizen Bravo, Raymond MacDonald And Friends"
+artist: "citizen-bravo-raymond-macdonald-and-friends"
 album_name: "Return To Y'Hup The World Of Ivor Cutler"
 date: 2020-01-25T18:56:54.000000Z
 release_id: "14702777"